Meredith2328/MiniTransformer/README.md

 # MiniTransformer From Scratch

-This repository is a personal implementation project built on top of Stanford CS336 Assignment 1.
+This repository is a personal implementation project built on top of [Stanford CS336 Assignment 1](https://github.com/stanford-cs336/assignment1-basics/) .
 It turns the assignment components into a runnable small-scale language model training stack, from raw text to experiment tracking.

 Current scope: